EDA Planning and Local Technical Assistance Programs

 Eligibility for Partnership Planning awards is limited to EDA-designated District Organizations and Indian tribes.

-Meeting specific distress criteria is not a prerequisite for funding under the two programs.
+Meeting specific distress criteria is not a prerequisite for funding under the 2 programs.
 However, the economic distress level of the region impacted by a project serves as the basis for establishing the EDA share of the total cost of a project.

 What This Program Funds

 Application instructions, requirements, and other information about the online application process are available in the program guidance for each EDA region.

 Applications must be submitted electronically through Economic Development Grants Experience (EDGE), a grants management system.
 Partnership Planning applicants should contact their EDA regional office contact to apply through a separate process.